bitburner-official/bitburner-src/src/Documentation/doc/programming/go_algorithms.md

 For basic instructions, go to DefComm or CIA to access the current subnet, and look through the "How to Play" section.
 This document is specifically focused on building scripts to automate subnet takeover, which will be more applicable you have played a few subnets.

+For a full list of all IpvGO methods and their descriptions and documentation, you can use the game's [API documentation page](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.go.md).

 &nbsp;

 #### Overview